Semantic SEO: Your Website is a Goldmine with On-Site SEO 2.0

 With semantic SEO implemented on your website you can make the reader find several stories related to this one, automatically.

-How did I find out?
+How did I find out about truly related stories?
 I used a (now defunct) news aggregator that uses semantic web and search methodology to determine which articles and news are related.

-- So instead of reading just one article or page I read 5 increasing page views per visit or stickiness
+- Instead of reading just one article or page I read 5 increasing page views per visit or stickiness

 - The website could show contextual ads about alternative energy or energy saving